PabloAMC/TFermion/README.md

 ```

 ## Contributing
 We would love T-Fermion to become an useful tool for reseachers.
-If you want to join this mission, drop me a line at pabloamo@ucm.es.
+If you want to join this mission, drop us a line at pabloamo@ucm.es.
 Things that can be done include implementing new methods, or counting qubits.
 Also, some adaptation for periodic systems might be useful.